coolaj86/waste/README.md

 vim /etc/init/my-project-name.conf
 ```

+## App Name

+Edit `./bin/change-app-name.sh` and then run it from the root of the project directory

+## SuperUser Secret

+Run `./bin/generate-root-secret.js`, then update `config.js` with the output.

 ## iOS & Android icons

 You can hire a designer to create your icon at the largest size,